zackforbing/ruby-submissions/1508/module_4_assignments/ideabox2.0/ross_edfort.md

 I was proud of this piece of code because I thought of an ideal solution in my mind, and tried to come up with a solution as close as possible to it.
 Originally, I was using an alert, which are "gross" according to Steve (I agree), to notifiy users when they couldn't upvote or downvote anymore.
 During our check-in, he suggested I implement a "flash message" type of notification, and I found a way to do so.
 I also was able to encapsulate the logic pretty well.

 ### Link to a specific block of your code on Github that you feel not great about
-I'm not very proud of my [updateIdea](https://github.com/rossedfort/idea_box_two/blob/master/app/assets/javascripts/update_idea.js#L1-L33) function as it currently stands
+I'm not very proud of my [updateIdea](https://github.com/rossedfort/idea_box_two/blob/master/app/assets/javascripts/update_idea.js#L1-L33) function as it currently stands.
+I also am not thrilled with my [truncate](https://github.com/rossedfort/idea_box_two/blob/master/app/assets/javascripts/truncate.js#L1-L8) function.
 #### Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?
-This function is 33 lines, which seems a little too long.
+The updateIdea function is 33 lines, which seems a little too long.
 I'd love to revisit this and refactor out some of the repeated logic.
+The problem with the truncate function is that when you edit a truncated idea, the truncated version gets saved to the database.
 ### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.
 ![IdeaBox Test Suite](images/edfort_idea_box_tests.png)
 ### Provide a link to an example, if you have one, of a test that covers an 'edge case' or 'unhappy path'